liaisontw/WP-Plugin-PollDude/README.md

 8. Poll Display - Poll Results

 == Changelog ==
+= 2.0.0 =
+* Default different color for each voting option
-= 1.0.2 =
+* Logging the voted user and can be deleted from control panel = 1.0.2 =
 * Verified recaptchaV2 server side verification on Heroku = 1.0.1 =